MicrosoftDocs/Viva/Viva/engage/engage-ai-summarization.md

 ## Which features use AI Summarization?

 Network analytics, Conversation analytics, and Copilot use AI Summarization.
-Additional Viva Engage features are likely to incorporate AI Summarization services in the coming year.
+Other Viva Engage features are likely to incorporate AI Summarization services in the coming year.

 Network analytics draws upon stored summaries to derive network theme extraction, network sentiment analysis, and conversation summarization.